December 11, 2018

 ABBA band member Björn Ulvaeus recalled: "In my honest opinion, we looked like nuts in those years.
 Nobody can have been as badly dressed on stage as we were."
 Björn added: "We figured with our clothes, people would remember us even if we finished ninth."
 Frida noted: "We chose clothes we felt comfortable in.
 My favorite was a body stocking with a little dress cut diagonally.
 I thought I was elegant and sexy in it."

 But the costumes fit right into the disco era which was just emerging around the world at the time, and people remembered the band who wore such colorful (if garish) outfits.
 It didn't hurt that their music was universal, and the harmonies of the women's voices in the group sounded great.
-They took their knack for memorable (if ugly) costumes, along with catchy lyrics and dancible pop melodies and became a global superstar group whose success is in many ways, unparalleled.
+They took their knack for memorable (if ugly) costumes, along with catchy lyrics and danceable pop melodies and became a global superstar group whose success is in many ways, unparalleled.
 All told, ABBA released eight studio albums over their original 10 years together.
-Perhaps their most iconic single was their 1976 hit "Dancing Queen" which can be listened to below, or by visiting https://archive.org/details/ABBADancingQueen_201811.
+Perhaps their most iconic single was their 1976 hit "Dancing Queen" which can be listened to below, or by visiting https://youtu.be/xFrGuyw1V8s?si=HojD4RRc6NKTZylr.

 "Dancing Queen" was ABBA's biggest hit in the United States (going to number one), and it also topped the charts in Australia, the Netherlands, Belgium, Ireland, Mexico, New Zealand, Norway, South Africa, Spain, Sweden, the UK, Germany and Zimbabwe.
 "Dancing Queen" also reached the top five in many other countries.